 Lowering your living expenses is a major focus for the FI community.
-Having lower expenses allows you to reach financial independence more quickly for two reasons.
+Having lower expenses allows you to reach Financial Independence more quickly for two reasons.
 First, it allows for a higher savings rate.
 Every dollar you don’t spend is a dollar you can invest.
-Secondly, lower annual expenses means less needed in your nest egg.
+Secondly, lower annual expenses mean less needed in your nest egg.

 Keep this in mind, for every $100 per month you spend that’s $30,000 you need to have saved.
 Yikes!

 You can see how having lower living expenses can have a double impact!
 It allows you to save more while you are working, and at the same time need less.
-You will reach financial independence years or even decades earlier.
+You will reach Financial Independence years or even decades earlier.

 House hacking is when you find a way to eliminate or greatly reduce your housing costs.
 Typically, this means renting out a portion of your home.
-This may mean buying a duplex and living in one side while renting the other.
-Or simply renting the spare bedroom in your home.
+This may mean buying a duplex and living on one side while renting the other.
+Or simply rent out a spare bedroom in your home.

 It may also mean more creative ways of living, such as living in a modified van or living with an elderly person and trading rent for services around the house.

 If you choose to house hack by renting a portion of your home this allows you to both reduce your housing costs and invest in real estate.
-For example, say you purchase a three bedroom home and have a $1,500 per month mortgage payment.
+For example, say you purchase a three-bedroom home and have a $1,500 per month mortgage payment.
 If you rent out two bedrooms for $700 each, your monthly housing cost is now $100 per month!

 There are two outcomes here if you take travel rewards seriously.
 Either you’ll go on the same amount of vacations for a dramatically reduced cost, or you’ll travel even more with the same (or maybe less!) costs.

-While the FI community may not be as anti debt as the Dave Ramsey Community (leverage through real estate is common).
-We prioritize paying down consumer debt like credit card balances, and student loans.
+While the FI community may not be as anti-debt as the Dave Ramsey Community (leverage through real estate is common.)
+We prioritize paying down consumer debt like credit card balances and student loans.
 The sooner you pay off your consumer debt the sooner your financial freedom clock begins.

 If you currently have credit card debt, consider doing a balance transfer over to a card with a 0% intro rate and pay it off as quickly as possible.
-Here are our recommended balance transfer cards.

 If you have student loan debt, look into Credible to see if refinancing it would save you money.
-The less interest you pay the more you can save for financial independence.
+The less interest you pay the more you can save for Financial Independence.

-- Cutting the cord–Nowadays it is easier than ever to get all the entertainment you want without having an expensive cable bill.
+- Cutting the cord: Nowadays it is easier than ever to get all the entertainment you want without having an expensive cable bill.
 If you have a good internet connection, you can connect to some of the following services and probably still be able to watch the same content you were watching earlier!

-- Netflix, Hulu, HBOGo, Amazon Prime etc
+- Netflix, Hulu, HBOGo, Amazon Prime, etc

 - SlingTV, etc

-- Check your insurance costs–When you first got your various insurance policies you probably didn’t shop around too much, or at least haven’t shopped for them in years or maybe even decades.
-Policy Genius can help you compare prices for all your insurance needs.
+- Check your insurance costs: When you first got your various insurance policies you probably didn’t shop around too much, or at least haven’t shopped for them in years or maybe even decades.
+Policygenius can help you compare prices for all your insurance needs.
 Even if the savings per policy term are small, just imagine the recurring savings or decreased compounding interest.

-The main focus of investing for the FI community is broad based low cost index funds.
+The main focus of investing for the FI community is broad-based low-cost index funds.
 We talk a lot about Vanguard’s Total Stock Market Index Fund, VTSAX as marker/ticker for this type of fund but Fidelity and Schwab have equally good if not better funds with even more competitive/lower fees.

-There are a multitude of studies that show that on average, actively managed mutual funds struggle to match and often underperform their relative indexes in large part due to the headwind of the higher fees that are associated with actively managed funds as compared to index funds.
+There is a multitude of studies that show that on average, actively managed mutual funds struggle to match and often underperform their relative indexes in large part due to the headwind of the higher fees that are associated with actively managed funds as compared to index funds.

 An actively managed fund that charges 2% per year would need to outperform the index by 2% just to match what you could earn in the index.
 This is extremely difficult to do over longer periods of time.